michelp/hillisp/README.md

 ## xectors

 A xector is constructed using bracket syntax.
-Currently only integer xectors are supported.
+Currently only int64_t and double xectors are supported.
 Lisp functions operate on traditional arguments like numbers, but can also operate on xectors entirely in the GPU.
 For example, the '*' function can multiply two integers together (this is done on the CUDA "host", the CPU) or it can multiply two xectors together (this is done on the CUDA "device", the GPU):

     ? (* 3 4)  ; mulitply on host
     : 12